Dummy toroidal field conductor completed by Nippon Steel

 The first dummy copper conductor unit length measuring 760 metres was completed this week at Nippon Steel Engineering, Japan.

-The applied pull-through and compaction process was originally developed for the Model Coil conductors.
+The applied pull-through and compaction process was originally developed for the ITER model coil conductors.
 It consists of assembling a straight and long conduit by butt welding tube sections, then pulling the superconductor cable through the whole conduit length and finally compacting the long tube onto the cable by passing both of them though the rolls of a compaction head, and simultaneously spooling the compacted cable-in-conduit.

-The completion of the first ITER dummy TF conductor Unit Length is a necessary step before superconductor cable-in-conduit is fabricated.
+The completion of the first ITER dummy toroidal field conductor unit length is a necessary step before superconductor cable-in-conduit is fabricated.
 This is full scale verification of the process application as well as the equipments and tooling.
-The NSE team completed successfully the various fabrication steps, assembling the 316LN tubes produced by Kobe Special Tube Co., Ltd., inserting the dummy cable fabricated by Hitachi Cable at 2m/min and eventually applying the compaction and the final spooling.
+The Nippon Steel team completed the various fabrication steps successfully, assembling the 316LN tubes produced by Kobe Special Tube Co., Ltd., inserting the dummy cable fabricated by Hitachi Cable at 2m/min, and eventually applying the compaction and the final spooling.

 Thanks to the high level of preparation of the Nippon Steel team all steps went very smoothly.
 The next challenge is now to fabricate the first superconductor cable-in-conduit lengths which are scheduled in February.